JayWebDevCom/aquarium/README.md

 - `full_level`: laser reading when your sump is operationally full
 - `water_change_span`: laser reading difference between `full_level`, and minimum sump water height when your sump is operationally empty i.e. empty but your pumps won't burn
 - `times_to_check_level`: an average reading is taken for sump level (water height) this is the number of laser readings to take tp calculate this average
+- `times_to_check_temp`: an average reading is taken for tank/sump temperatures; this is the number of thermometer readings to take to calculate this average
 - `overfill_allowance`: an error will be raised when readings are greater than `full_level`, or less than `full_level` minus `water_change_span` minus `overfill_allowance`
 - `accuracy_allowance`: laser readings are sanitized, this is a % that describes the upper and lower bounds of the sump levels for which readings should be discarded
 - `level_check_interval`: interval in seconds between sump water height readings during a water-change